hyperledger/aries-rfcs/features/evidence-exchange/README.md

 }
 ```

-Description of attributes augments the [content formats outlined in the Aries Attachments RFC ](https://github.com/hyperledger/aries-rfcs/blob/master/concepts/0017-attachments/README.md#base64) with the following additions:
+This message adheres to the attribute [content formats outlined in the Aries Attachments RFC ](https://github.com/hyperledger/aries-rfcs/blob/master/concepts/0017-attachments/README.md#base64) with the following additions:

+* `vetting_process`: A descriptive field allowing the Issuer to specify the type of due diligence performed on the attached document.
+* `description`: A human readable description of the type of document.
-* `sha256` -- Optional hash of the content.
+* `sha256`: *Optional hash of the content*.
 Including this field makes the content tamper-evident.
-* `links` -- A list of zero or more locations at which the content may be fetched.
+* `links`: A list of zero or more locations at which the content may be fetched.
-* `vetting_process` -- A descriptive field allowing the Issuer to specify the type of due diligence performed on the attached document.
-* `description` --  A human readable description of the type of document.
+  * `url`: Link to the external document.
+  * `accesscode`: If required, the passcode need to authenticate access to the url.
-* `signature` -- Required RSA/SHA-256 Signature of the document.
+* `signature`: Required RSA/SHA-256 Signature of the document.
 This is required for downstream processing by the Verifier so that the Holder can demonstrate that the Issuer was the attesting source of the document.

->Note: A by-reference link to a URL hosted by the Issuer does not break the correlation concern since by this point in the pair-wise peer relationship, the Verifier already knows who Issued the Holder a Credential.

 Upon completion of the Evidence Request and Response exchange, the Holder's Agent is now able to present any Verifier that has accepted a specific Issuer credential with the supporting evidence from the Issuer.
 This evidence, depending on the Holder's preferences may be direct or via a link to an external resource.
+For example, regardless of the delivery method used between the Issuer and Holder, the Holder's Agent may decide to provide fetch all documents and store them itself and then provide Verifiers with by-refernece access upon request.

 ### Evidence Access Request Message
 Upon the successful processing of a [credential proof presentation message](https://github.com/hyperledger/aries-rfcs/tree/master/features/0037-present-proof#presentation), a Verifier may desire to request supporting evidence for the processed credential.
-This ```prove_evidence_request``` message is built by the Verifier and sent to the  Holder's agent.
+This ```evidence_access_request``` message is built by the Verifier and sent to the  Holder's agent.
 Similar to the ```request_evidence``` message, the Verifier may use this message to get an update for new and existing credentials associated with the Holder.
-The intent of this message is for the Verifier to establish trust that evidence exists and if necessary the Verifier can request the document on-demand.
+The intent of this message is for the Verifier to establish trust by obtaining a copy of the available evidence and performing the necessary content validation.

 ```json
 {